chrisokasaki/TradeMaximizer/README.md

 - `LINEAR-PRIORITIES`: Use the 1,2,3,4,... priority scheme.
 - `TRIANGLE-PRIORITIES`: Use the 1,3,6,10,... priority scheme.
 - `SQUARE-PRIORITIES`: Use the 1,4,9,16,... priority scheme.
 - `SCALED-PRIORITIES`: Use the scaled priority scheme, in which priorities are normalized into the range 1..2521.
-If you are using this option, then you should also use `BIG-STEP=0`.
+If you are using this option, then you should also use `BIG-STEP=0`.  **(`SCALED-PRIORITIES` removed as of Version 1.3c)**
 - `EXPLICIT-PRIORITIES`: Allow the user to annotate each wanted item with an explicit priority.
 The annotated item is written <tt><i>itemname</i>=<i>priority</i></tt>.
 If the annotation is missing, then the priority of the current item advances over the priority of the previous item as in linear priorities.
 For example, in the want list `A : B=15 C D=193` the three wanted items have priorities 15, 16, and 193 respectively.
 - <tt>SMALL-STEP=<i>num</i></tt>: Adjust how priorities change between successive entries in a want list.
 (The default value is 1.)
 - <tt>BIG-STEP=<i>num</i></tt>: Adjust how priorities change for each semicolon in a want list.
 (The default value is 9.)